 M: Yep... me too, really.
 Even though I always felt a pull towards plant-based eating, I resisted the heck out of it.

-D:Yeah, we avoided watching those "food shows" until we were ready... and really, it was not about watching a show, it was something that suddenly felt right.
+D:Yeah, we avoided watching "those food shows" until we were ready... and really, it was not about the show, it was something that suddenly felt right to us both.

 M: It feels really good.
-I can't explain why either, but it feels in alignment with my whole system.
+I can't explain why exactly, but it feels in alignment with my whole system.

 D:I love how it feels too, and to trust that it's right for me, feels especially good.
-Following impulse is something we're both studying and exploring... and so the adventure continues...
+Following impulse is something we're both studying and exploring...the thing that means the most to me is the positive effect of plant-based eating on our earth.